Leopold-V/js-maydev/README.md

 08/06 Todo :

-- [ ] nug re render on questionpage when we click like or reading
+- [x] bug re render on questionpage when we click like or reading
 - [x] reading list page => [x] change the reading list in question instead of user
     - [x] save question
     - [x] remove question